Lorentz Invariance Violation and Generalized Uncertainty Principle

-The suggestion that Lorentz invariance (LI) may represent an approximate symmetry of nature dates back to about four decades \cite{LI1}.
-This represents the roots of LIV.
+The roots of LIV are originated in the suggestion that Lorentz invariance (LI) may represent an approximate symmetry of nature which dates back to about four decades \cite{LI1}.
 A self-consistent framework for analyzing possible violation of LI was suggested by Coleman and Glashow \cite{cg1,stecker1}.
-On a sample of gamma ray bursts (GRB), the energy dependent time offsets are investigated in different energy bands assuming standard cosmological model \cite{jellis1}.
-A weak indication for redshift dependence of time delays suggestive of LIV has been found.
-A comprehensive review on the main theoretical motivations and observational constraints on Planck scale suppressed Lorentz invariance violation is given in \cite{revw} and the references therein.
-The Planck scale itself turns to be accessible in quantum optics \cite{nature2012}.
+In gamma ray bursts (GRB), the energy-dependent time offsets are investigated in different energy bands assuming standard cosmological model \cite{jellis1}.
+A kind of weak indication for the redshift dependence of the time delays suggestive of LIV has been found.
+A comprehensive review on the main theoretical motivations and observational constraints on Planck scale suppressed Lorentz invariance violation is given in Ref, \cite{revw} and the references therein.
+Recently, the Planck scale itself turns to be accessible in quantum optics \cite{nature2012}.

+Various implications of GUP have been studied so far.
+Refs. \cite{Sabine,myREV} give very recent reviews.
+Effects of GUP on atomic, condensed matter systems, quark gluon plasma, preheating phase and inflationary era of the Universe, black holes production at LHC \cite{dvprl,Ali:2010yn,dvcjp,afa2,Elmashad:2012mq,Chemissany:2011nq,Tawfik:2012he,Ali:2012mt} have been investigated.
+The implications on Saleker-Wigner inequality, compact stars and modified Newton's law of gravitation have been reported \cite{Tawfik:2013uza,Ali:2013ii,Ali:2013ma}.

-Following the proposal to utilize astrophysical objects to look for energy-dependent time of arrival delays \cite{nature1}, we present in the present work an estimation for the time of flight delays and the relative change in the velocity of muon neutrino based on GUP-approach which will be introduced in section \ref{sec:apprch}.
-Section \ref{sec:mesure} is devoted to the calculations which are confronted with the recent OPERA measurements and ultra high energy cosmic rays (UHECR) observations.
+The present paper discusses GUP that potentially leads to observable experimental effects related to the violation of Lorentz invariance.
+Computations in a model characterized by linear modifications is presented and the results are compared with some experimental results.
+Following the proposal of utilizing astrophysical objects to search for the energy-dependent time of the arrival delays \cite{nature1}, we present an estimation for the time of flight delays and the relative change in the velocity.
+We compare the results with the observations of Hubble parameter in early-type galaxies in redshift-dependence in section \ref{earlyGal}.
+Also, we compare the results of muon neutrino based on GUP-approach in section \ref{operra}.
+Section \ref{sec:uhecr} is devoted to the calculations which are confronted with the ultra high-energy cosmic rays (UHECR) observations.
 The conclusions are addressed in section \ref{sec:conl}.